evanjmg/Angular-SEO-Prerender/README.md

-# Make Angular SEO friendly with Prerender and Node.js
+# Makean SEO friendly Angular App with Prerender and Node.js
 See the Tutorial here to learn how it all works: TBA This is PART 1 - How to make Angular work with Prerender.io in Node.js for PART 2 see Prerender Server Repo link here - [here](https://github.com/prerender/prerender)